 John Emslie’s vintage astronomy posters are more than just educational tools from the past.
 They’re a window into a time when the mysteries of space were beginning to be uncovered.
 Whether you love science and history or want something beautiful to hang on your wall, these prints are a perfect way to bring a bit of cosmic wonder into your home.

 Check out these beautiful antique zodiac prints on the site and find out how to use them to make fun personalized zodiac ornaments or tags.
+You may also enjoy this collection of Japanese zodiac sign prints.

 If you liked these vintage astronomy posters, you’ll love this collection of old-school geography posters.